BLOG

 It’s not all images and code.
 You can also tweak your written content to increase WordPress performance.

-Usually people will break a long-form piece into pages or use an FAQ format for really long pieces, where visitors can drop-down the sections they’re interested in reading.
-This works well if you’re publishing a 10x pillar page for example.
+Usually, people break a long-form piece into pages or use an FAQ format for really long pieces, where visitors can drop down the sections they’re interested in reading.
+For example, this works well if you’re publishing a 10x pillar page.

-Your performance will increase since visitors only load the sections they’re interested in.
+Your performance will increase since visitors only load the sections they want.

 Moz Seo Image